maxckelly/codeAcademyBootCamp/week-17/day-67-react-redux.md

   - An Action Creator, usually in a separate file, is a function containing just the object to return:

   ```
-  function incrementAction(){
+  function incrementAction() {
     return { type: "INCREMENT" };
   }
   ```

-  - This change the original example to be something like:
+  - This changes the original example to be something like:

   ```
   increment(){